lulukazu/PyTrades/README.md

 __Use__

-run server.py and open your browser to your localhost address
+Run server.py and open your browser to your localhost address

+You'll be greeted with the default view:
+!(/images/tracktrade-fullscreen.PNG?raw=true "Overview ")

 __Credits__